sudo97/rlox/README.md

 ## VM Differences
 For the sake of simplicity my VM is a bit different.
 They are both stack machines, but mine uses enums to store constants(just numbers, at the moment of writing) instead of parrallel arrays, I expect more differences to come.

+Once it's done I'm going to measure performance against clox to see how much I could gain if my VM used more primitive datatypes.

 ## Parser differences
 Parser \=\= compiler in this case.
 My parser also uses pratt-parsing technique(even though the book later states that parsing is not a big deal and I think I should've chosen something simpler, but it's always nice to learn a new technique).
 Main difference is that I try to keep mutations as local as possible.
 So I don't write to a global place in memory and instead my compilation process looks more functional: